fahaoudi/dsci100/README.md

 - sessions.csv — information about each play session (start time, end time, duration, player ID).

 Data were collected automatically from a Minecraft research server at UBC.

+## Project Questions

+Broad question:
+What player characteristics and behaviours are related to newsletter subscription?

+Specific question:
+Do players with more experience or longer playtime tend to subscribe to the newsletter?